Thomas J. Henry Takes Corporate Team Building To A Super Level

-NEW YORK, NY, UNITED STATES OF AMERICA, February 15, 2024 /EINPresswire / -- Famed Texas attorney, Thomas J. Henry gifted his senior staff from his law firm along with a selection of close friends with a one-of-a-kind Super Bowl LVIII weekend experience.
-Flying in on multiple private jets, guests of Thomas J. Henry were treated to extravagant parties before the big game including tables at nightclub LIV at the Fontainebleu and XS at the Wynn.
+NEW YORK, Feb.
+16, 2024 /PRNewswire/ -- Famed Texas attorney, Thomas J. Henry gifted his senior staff from his law firm along with a selection of close friends with a one-of-a-kind Super Bowl LVIII weekend experience.
+Flying in on multiple private jets, guests of Thomas J. Henry were treated to extravagant parties before the big game including tables at nightclub LIV at the Fontainebleau and XS at the Wynn.
 Thomas J. Henry has a multi-million dollar suite at the stadium for a grandstand view of the game to enjoy with celebrity guests.
 Thomas J. Henry and his guests stayed at a hotel in the heart of Las Vegas with views overlooking Allegiant Stadium.

 About Thomas J. Henry: